mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.1-android/README.md

 ### Challenge

-Develop a reference implementation of any MLPerf inference benchmark to run on the latest publicly available Google TPU.
-Submit preliminary (unoptimized) benchmarking results to MLPerf inference v3.1 and beyond.

-Note that you can use either GCP TPU or Coral TPU USB-Accelerator CPU card.
-In the latter case, you can reuse and extend our CM-MLPerf script for MobileNets!
+Some MLPerf inference benchmarks for the Edge (image classification, object detection, etc) are possible to run on Android devices.

+Add support to cross-compile our TFLite C++ implementation via CM to run some MLPerf inference benchmarks on any Android mobile phone.

 Join our public [Discord server](https://discord.gg/JjWNWXKxwT) and/or
 our [weekly conf-calls](https://docs.google.com/document/d/1zMNK1m_LhWm6jimZK6YE05hu4VH9usdbKJ3nBy-ZPAw/edit)